tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the highest version supported by the server, it MUST reply according to the highest version supported by the server.

+### Negotiating with an older client

 A TLS server can also receive a ClientHello containing a version number smaller than the highest supported version.
 If the server wishes to negotiate with old clients, it will proceed as appropriate for the highest version supported by the server that is not greater than ClientHello.client_version.
 For example, if the server supports TLS 1.0, 1.1, and 1.2, and client_version is TLS 1.0, the server will proceed with a TLS 1.0 ServerHello.
-If server supports (or is willing to use) only versions greater than client_version, it MUST send a "protocol_version" alert message and close the connection.
+If the server only supports versions greater than client_version, it MUST send a "protocol_version" alert message and close the connection.

 Whenever a client already knows the highest protocol version known to a server (for example, when resuming a session), it SHOULD initiate the connection in that native protocol.

+Earlier versions of the TLS specification were not fully clear on what the record layer version number (TLSPlaintext.version) should contain when sending ClientHello (i.e., before it is known which version of the protocol will be employed).
+Thus, TLS servers compliant with this specification MUST accept any value { 03, XX } as the record layer version number for ClientHello.

+### Negotiating with buggy servers

-Note: some server implementations are known to implement version negotiation incorrectly.
+Some server implementations are known to implement version negotiation incorrectly.
 For example, there are buggy TLS 1.0 servers that simply close the connection when the client offers a version newer than TLS 1.0.
 Also, it is known that some servers will refuse the connection if any TLS extensions are